Apportionment paradox: Balinski–Young theorem

 It is of note that any method of apportionment free of the Population Paradox will always be free of Alabama Paradox.
 The converse is not true, however.

-Interestingly, Webster's method can be free of the Population Paradox and the Alabama Paradox and not violate quota when there are three or fewer states.
-All divisor methods (which is exactly the class of all apportionment methods that are free of the population paradox) do not violate the quota for two or fewer states.
+Webster's method can be free of incoherence and maintain quota when there are three states.
+All sensible methods satisfy both criteria in the trivial two-state case.

-They show a proof of impossibility: apportionment methods may have a subset of these properties, but can't have all of them:
+They show a proof of impossibility: apportionment methods may have a subset of these properties, but cannot have all of them: